raharrasy/RL2019-BaseCodes/Task1/README.md

-# Task 1 - Value Iteration
+# Exercise 1 - Value Iteration

 You are required to implement the Value Iteration algorithm (page 83 of the RL textbook) by filling the unimplemented functions in `BellmanDPBase.py`.
 To test your implementation, an example MDP is specified in the `MDP.py` file.
 A function specifying the reward function, `getRewards(initState, Action, nextState)` and transition distribution,`probNextStates(initState, action)` are specified in the `MDP.py` file.
 Your task is to implement the `totalBellmanUpdate()` method in `BellmanDPBase.py` and make a working implementation of a complete update under value iteration.
 In your implementation, you **must** use the `probNextStates(initState, action)` and `getRewards(initState, Action, nextState)` to get the necessary information to execute the value iteration algorithm.